FSH Levels Through Menopause: Your Menopause Hormone Levels Chart

 Can FSH levels be too high in menopause?

+A higher level of FSH during perimenopause and after menopause is nothing to worry about.
 Most menopause symptoms are caused by a lack of estrogen, not by an excess of other hormones.

-And as you can see from the chart, FSH plateaus soon after menopause, although it stays far higher than during puberty or the menstrual cycle.
+And, as you can see from the chart, FSH plateaus soon after menopause, although it stays far higher than during puberty or the menstrual cycle.
+[4]

+You might never find out your FSH levels during menopause.
 But if you’re struggling with symptoms or are younger than the average menopause age of 52, your doctor may order a blood test to find out the exact FSH level.

 Your FSH level can then be used to rule out other conditions that might be responsible for your symptoms.
+And this can help you get the treatment you need.

 What level of FSH indicates menopause?

+There is no one-size-fits-all chart that can predict exactly what FSH level indicates menopause.
 However, as a general rule of thumb, an FSH level consistently above 30 mIU/mL may indicate that menopause has arrived, or is just around the corner.
+[5]

 • Before puberty: FSH levels of 0-4.0 mIU/mL